ZekeriyaAY/zekeriyaay.com/content/_index.md

 ## About Me

-I'm Zekeriya AY, a computer engineering undergraduate student at <a href="https://uludag.edu.tr/" target="_blank">Bursa Uludag University</a>.
+I'm Zekeriya AY, a computer engineering undergraduate student at <a href="https://uludag.edu.tr/" target="_blank">Bursa Uludag University</a> and I am working as a Cyber Security Specialist at <a href="https://turkishtechnology.com" target="_blank">Turkish Airlines Technology</a>.

 Interested in Cyber Security, Servers, Network Security Devices, Cloud...